Adi-Abhishek/Secure-Search-Medical-System/README.md

 - **Efficient Search Algorithms**: Utilizes efficient algorithms for quick retrieval of relevant medical records while maintaining privacy.
 - **Audit Trail**: Logs all access to medical records for auditing purposes, ensuring accountability.

+## Abstract
+This project is based on the abstract "Enabling authorized encrypted search for multi-authority medical databases."
+It addresses the need for secure and efficient search functionalities in medical databases, particularly across multiple authorities.
+By implementing encrypted search techniques and a multi-authority setup, the system ensures that sensitive medical information remains protected while allowing authorized users to access relevant data securely.

 ## Technologies Used
 - **Encryption**: Utilizes advanced encryption techniques such as homomorphic encryption or searchable encryption to protect medical data.
 - **Distributed Systems**: Implements distributed systems principles for fault tolerance and scalability.